-Stress can affect every part of your life — if you let it!
+Stress can affect every part of your life.
 These resources are here to help.

-What is Stress? — Quick guide reviews types of stress, sources of stress, and tips for managing stress.
+What is Stress? — Review types of stress, sources of stress, and tips for managing stress.

 Four Strategies for Preventing or Reducing Stress — Learn strategies to help you deal with stress.

-Grief and Crisis Decisions — Emotions tend to be strong after a disaster.
+Grief and Crisis Decisions — Emotions tend to be strong after a stressful event or disaster.
 Know that this is normal.

 Change: Loss, Opportunity and Resilience — How to cope with change and possibly see change as an opportunity.
 Includes a booklet and a free one-hour online course.

 Staying Resilient in Times of Change — This free online course gives you tools to view change as an opportunity and to bounce back from unexpected changes.